lengoctram/DustPOL-GUI/README.md

 -- The science DustPOL-py model is at: [github.com/lengoctram/dustpol-py](https://github.com/lengoctram/DustPOL-py)

--- The optimization version of DustPOL-py will be available soon.

 # Author
 Le Ngoc Tram

 # Features
-Current version is idealization for diffuse ISM, molecular clouds and starforming regions
+The current version of the interface is idealization for diffuse ISM, molecular clouds, and starforming regions

 # Upnext
-Up next version will be developed for starless and prostostellar cores
+Up next version will be deployed for starless and protostellar cores

 # Bugs
 Please reach out to us at nle@mpifr-bonn.mpg.de